ni/ams-capabilities/README.md

 * Current/Temperature/Voltage/Power Limit - used to determine the maximum and minimum limit.
 * Current/Temperature/Voltage/Power Gradient - how fast the setpoint value can change in units per second.
 * OnOff - sets and determines whether the device is on or off.
-* Output Enable - determines whether an output is enabled.
+* Output Enable - Sets the output enable and checks if it is enabled.
 * Error - gives the error code and resets the plugin to an executable state.
 * Error Channels - provides the error code of a specific channel.
-* Control Mode - setting an integer for an option or command.
+* Control Mode - selecting a mode (0: default, 1: Current Controlled, 2: Power Controlled)
 * Parallel Mode, Iso Measurement, and Parameter Set to be added as LLCs.

 ## HLC